7 expert-approved ways to relieve bloating

 All these actions can result in swallowing excess air, which can worsen bloating.

 While various remedies can ease abdominal tenderness in different people, finding the right treatment for you may come down to trial and error.
 Here, Doctors Chang, Limketkai, and Raj share the strategies they discuss with their IBD patients:

-Applying a heating pad or hot water bottle to your sore abdomen can offer temporary relief, says Raj.
+1. Heat: Applying a heating pad or hot water bottle to your sore abdomen can offer temporary relief, says Dr. Raj.

-“If you have a history of bowel surgery and have persistent bloating—with or without diarrhea—you should consider getting breath-tested for small intestinal bacterial overgrowth, or SIBO,” states Chang.
+7. Ask about a breath test: “If you have a history of bowel surgery and have persistent bloating—with or without diarrhea—you may consider getting breath-tested for small intestinal bacterial overgrowth, or SIBO,” states Chang.
 This condition involves large amounts of bacteria that are typically found in the large intestine to be present in the small intestine.
 As a result, these bacteria feed on the digested carbs and cause gas, bloating, pain, constipation, or diarrhea.

 Yet if bloating persists—or worsens—after 48 hours, contact your physician, since it could be a sign of an obstruction, warns Dr. Raj.
 “You want to make sure there’s nothing else going on and also find out if any changes [in medications] need to be made,” adds Dr. Chang.